Mary Ann McCracken: United Irishwoman

-It is almost certain that Mary Ann McCracken took the United Irish pledge to "form a brotherhood of affection among Irishmen of every religious persuasion", and "to obtain an equal, full and adequate representation of all the people of Ireland.
+It is almost certain that Mary Ann McCracken took the United Irish pledge to "form a brotherhood of affection among Irishmen of every religious persuasion", and "to obtain an equal, full and adequate representation of all the people of Ireland".
 She may have done so with her brothers (Harry, William and Francis were all United men), but in any case not later than March 1797.
 She wrote then to Harry of her hopes that the good example of their school friend, the botanist John Templeton in taking the "test" would soon be followed by the Templeton sisters.
 McCracken's biographer, Mary McNeill, notes, it would have been "out of keeping with her character" for McCracken "to expect others to undertake responsibilities which she would not shoulder herself".
-This was at time when, with the King at war with revolutionary France (whose early triumphs the Volunteers had celebrated in Belfast) and with the Dublin Castle administration entrusted to Lord Camden, a decided opponent of Catholic emancipation and of all other concessions, the thinking in the democratic party was turning increasingly to the prospect of a French-assisted insurrection.
+This was at a time when, with the King at war with revolutionary France and with the Viceroy, Lord Camden, rigid in his opposition to Catholic emancipation and reform, the thinking in the democratic party was turning increasingly to the prospect of a French-assisted insurrection.

-McCracken assured her brother that she did not shrink from the prospect of political violence, accepting that "the complete Union of Ireland" might "demand the blood of some of her best Patriots to cement”.
+McCracken assured her brother that she did not shrink from the prospect of political violence: she accepted that "the complete Union of Ireland" might "demand the blood of some of her best Patriots to cement”.
 Neither was she averse to deceiving the authorities and concealing guns.
 Her sole reservation was in opposing political assassination and the killing of informers: "what is morally wrong can never be politically right".
 Meanwhile, she seemed confident of the French, noting that "almost everybody in Belfast" was learning the language.

 When her brother was committed to Newgate in 1796 and there fell out with his fellow prisoner Samuel Neilson, McCracken wrote urging him to make up as their "example of disunion" was "injurious to the cause".

 In the absence of a French landing, the movement's northern leaders hesitated when on 23 May 1798 the call came from the United Irish directory in Dublin for a nationwide insurrection.
 Her brother, only just released from Kilmainham after a year and a half's detention, seized the initiative taking county command in Antrim.
 Henry Joy McCracken's proclamation on 6 June of the First Year of Liberty triggered widespread local musters.
 But before they could coordinate, the issue had been decided.
 Commanding a body of four to six thousand rebels, her brother failed, with heavy losses, to seize Antrim Town.